kubevela/kubevela.github.io/versioned_docs/version-v1.3/platform-engineers/system-operation/offline-installation.md

-# KubeVela Offline Installation Guide
+# Air-gapped Installation

-KubeVela offline installation includes the installation of KubeVela core and KubeVela Addon.
+Air-gapped Installation of KubeVela includes the installation of KubeVela core and addons, they all contain the configuration files and images.

-## KubeVela Core offline installation
+## KubeVela Core

-### KubeVela chart

 - Download Helm Chart package of vela-core